okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 ## Configure different levels of access for different endpoints

 In many APIs, all endpoints require authorization.
 There may be a mix of protected and unprotected endpoints in others.
-These examples show you how to set both protected and unprotected access to an endpoint.
+These examples show you how to assign both protected and unprotected access to an endpoint.

 ### Require authorization for all endpoints